microsoft/FluidFramework/.changeset/gold-maps-cut.md

 Removed two main APIs, `ContainerRuntime.createDataStoreWithProps` and `IContainerRuntimeBase.createDataStoreWithProps` has been removed.

-For alternative solutions use `PureDataObjectFactory.createInstanceWithDataStore` and pass in props via the `initialState` parameter.
+Replace uses of these APIs with `PureDataObjectFactory.createInstanceWithDataStore` and pass in props via the `initialState` parameter.